Institutes + Centers

 [email protected]

-The Division of Community Health Vancouver resides within Adler Community Health Services (ACHS), a centre of Adler University.
-The Division of Community Health Vancouver provides an extensive suite of behavioural health services to communities-in-need.
+The Vancouver Behavioural Health Workforce Training Programs reside within Adler Community Health Services (ACHS), a centre of Adler University.
+The Vancouver Behavioural Health Workforce Training Programs provide an extensive suite of behavioural health services to communities-in-need.
 Services are primarily provided by a multidisciplinary team of master- and doctoral-level graduate students supervised by registered clinical faculty.
-The Division of Community Health Vancouver serves a diverse range of people throughout the Vancouver region at the following agencies: Providence Health Care, LaSalle College Vancouver, Mount Pleasant Neighbourhood House, Columbia College, and Squamish Nation.
+The Vancouver Behavioural Health Workforce Training Programs serve a diverse range of people throughout the Vancouver region at the following agencies: Vancouver Community College, RISE Community Health Centre, Providence Health Care, LaSalle College Vancouver, Mount Pleasant Neighbourhood House, Columbia College, and Squamish Nation.

 Please click the links below for more information on each of our training programs.